man in black jacket singing on stage

 • There is a focus on flexibility and openness to new ideas.

 • Stanislavski-based training.
-Wants to create thinking actors, so may have more of an emphasis on inside-out work rather than outside-in work.
+Aims to create thinking actors, so may have more of an emphasis on inside-out work rather than outside-in work.

-• There is an emphasis on studying theatre history, in order for students to understand the context of the work.
+• There is an emphasis on studying theatre history, to help students understand the context of the work.

-• With the inclusion of training for green screen and voiceover, this school makes sure to prepare its students for the modern industry and its practicalities.
+• With the inclusion of training for green screen and voiceover, this school prepares its students for the modern industry and its practicalities.

 • There is a street production team linked to the course, allowing students to get on-set experience with big companies before graduation.